MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/endpoint-dlp-using.md

 When enabled, Auto-quarantine kicks in when an unallowed app attempts to access a DLP protected sensitive item.
 Auto-quarantine moves the sensitive item to an admin configured folder and can leave a placeholder **.txt** file in the place of the original.
 You can configure the text in the placeholder file to tell users where the item was moved to and other pertinent information.

-You can use auto-quarantine to prevent an endless chain of DLP notifications for the user and admins.
-See, [Scenario 4: Avoid looping DLP notifications from cloud synchronization apps with auto-quarantine (preview)](#scenario-4-avoid-looping-dlp-notifications-from-cloud-synchronization-apps-with-auto-quarantine-preview).
+You can use auto-quarantine to prevent an endless chain of DLP notifications for the user and admins—see [Scenario 4: Avoid looping DLP notifications from cloud synchronization apps with auto-quarantine (preview)](#scenario-4-avoid-looping-dlp-notifications-from-cloud-synchronization-apps-with-auto-quarantine-preview).

 ### Unallowed Bluetooth apps